Ismerje meg, hogyan tudja beállítani és használni a legkorszerűbb mobil, VoIP, SMS és web funkciókat. |

 It can easily happen that one of the members of the communication does not own a microphone, or does not have a sound device.
 This problem can be solved by sending messages to each other, rather than making a voice call.
 Similar to voice calls, messages also have to be routed.
-Ozeki Phone System XE provides dial plans for routing messages as well.
+Ozeki Phone System provides dial plans for routing messages as well.

 The following step-by-step guide will show you how to make a dial plan for messages, and an example will be used to illustrate them; a dial plan will be created for sending messages between two SIP extensions.